Advanced Features of SQL Management Studio You Should Know

 Understanding the relationships between tables in a database can be challenging, especially in complex systems.
 SSMS offers a Database Diagram feature to simplify this process.

-- What It Does: It provides a visual representation of your database schema, including tables, columns, and relationships (foreign keys).
+- What It Does: Database Diagrams provide a visual representation of tables and their relationships, including primary and foreign keys.

 - How to Use It: